DeltaSignum/Dynamic-Zero/README.md

 - **Subharmonic generation:** Coherent subharmonic behaviour observed under specific drive conditions.
 The subharmonic evolution is rhythmic and repeatable rather than chaotic.
 - **Subsonic Harmonic Enhancement Effect (SHEE):** An experimentally observed effect in which subsonic excitation is accompanied by enhancement of higher harmonic components within the conventional acoustic reproduction range.
 This allows human hearing to perceive information originating below the conventional reproduction range, even from a small loudspeaker, producing a perceptual result similar to a DSP “bass enhancer” effect, but arising from the physical acoustic system rather than electronic signal processing.
 The effect weakens toward the driver's Fs.
 - **Array stabilisation:** Progressive low-frequency stabilisation and extension at each scaling step.
-- **Compensator time constant:** Closing the DM Delta Compensator eliminates DZ effects immediately.
+- **Compensator time constant:** Closing the DM Delta Compensator suppresses some DZ effects DZ effects immediately.
 Re-opening requires approximately 4–5 seconds to re-establish the pneumatic energy state.

 ---